hack-technicolor/hack-technicolor/docs/Recovery.md

 #### RTFD via the reset button

-!!! note
-    This RTFD method is not available if:
+!!! note "This RTFD method is not available if..."
 	- the physical reset button of the gateway have been disabled
 	- the gateway bootloops or fails to boot properly
 	- the `userfs` or `rootfs_data` jffs2 filesystem is full

 1. Make sure the gateway is turned on and completely booted
 2. Push the Reset button for at least 7 seconds and then release it